 The main types of MPD are:

 MF can occur in people who haven’t any history of problems with their bone marrow.
 This is called primary myelofibrosis.
-MF can also develop in people who have essential thrombocythaemia (ET), or polycythaemia vera (PV).
-Altogether, these types are all called myelofibrosis as they behave in the same way.
+MF can also develop in people who have essential thrombocythaemia (ET) or polycythaemia vera (PV).
+This is called post-ET myelofibrosis or post-PV myelofibrosis.

-To make up for this decreased production of blood cells in the bone marrow, other parts of the body, usually the spleen and liver, begin to make blood cells.
+To make up for fewer blood cells being made in the bone marrow, other parts of the body, usually the spleen and liver, begin to make blood cells.
 As the spleen begins to make blood cells, it grows in size.

-The enlarged spleen may ‘hold on’ to blood cells, removing them from the blood circulation.
-It may also be involved in destroying blood cells.
-So the spleen may reduce the numbers of blood cells in the blood.
+The enlarged spleen may ‘hold on’ to blood cells, instead of releasing them into the blood.
+The spleen may also destroy blood cells.
+This can reduce the numbers of blood cells in the blood.

 At first, MF may not cause any symptoms.
 Some people are diagnosed with MF when they have a blood test taken for another reason.
 When symptoms do develop, they are most often due to having too few blood cells or an enlarged spleen.

-Possible symptoms include
+Possible symptoms include;

-You may have a blood test to check for a change (mutation) in a gene called JAK2.
-This gene is important in regulating the production of blood cells.
-The fault in the gene occurs during the person's lifetime.
+This blood test checks for a change (mutation) in a gene called JAK2.
+This gene helps control how many blood cells are made.
+A change (mutation) in the gene, which happens during the person's lifetime, can cause MF.
 It isn't something you’re born with and you can’t pass it on to your children.

-Your specialist may want to take a sample of bone marrow (biopsy) to examine under a microscope (see diagram below).
+Your doctor may want to take a sample of bone marrow (biopsy) to examine under a microscope (see diagram below).
 The sample is usually taken from the back of your hip bone (pelvis).
 You will be given an injection of local anaesthetic to numb the area.
 The doctor will then pass a needle through the skin into the bone, and draw a small sample of liquid marrow (bone marrow aspirate) into a syringe.